exoplatform/crowdin-maven-plugin/crowdin-maven-plugin/readme.txt

 3. Plugin Maven
 It contains 3 MOJOs, one for each interaction with Crowdin (init, sync, update) It's structured around an abstract parent class (AbstractCrowdinMojo) and three children classes, one for each MOJO.
-Only one is created so far: InitCrowdinMojo (MOJO init).
-UpdateSourcesMojo was started but not completed, the sync mojo was not started.
+InitCrowdinMojo (MOJO init), SyncSourcesMojo (MOJO synchronize), UpdateSourcesMojo (MOJO update)

+Note: Plugin still doesn't support for gadget properties files.
+Also in update phase, the plugin produce translation files with the same extension name with master file (Some time in source code, master file and it's translation files are not same extension name).
+Also there is a case where there are duplicated master files with different extensions: properties and xml ( Bonita and Jbpm workflow resource bundles ), plugin only take files with properties extension in this case.

 AbstractCrowdinMojo defines few attributes
--- startDir : cf command line options
--- dryRun   : cf command line options
--- helper   : a reference to the CrowdinAPIHelper class, to call functions that communicate with Crowdin -- projectId and projectKey : credentials to authenticate ourselves (exo) on Crowdin. they are set in the main settings.xml file
+-- startDir : cf command line options, the working directory for the plugin -- dryRun   : cf command line options, run in dryRun mode or not -- helper   : a reference to the CrowdinAPIHelper class, to call functions that communicate with Crowdin -- projectId and projectKey : credentials to authenticate ourselves (exo) on Crowdin. they are set in the main settings.xml file
--- propertiesFile : the path to the main configuration file, set in the translations' pom.xml file -- mainProps : the properties from the main config file (project-name-version = project-config-file) -- properties : a map with all referenced properties (project-name-version <-> poject-properties)
+-- propertiesFile : the path to the main configuration file, set in the translations' pom.xml file -- mainProps : the properties from the main config file (project-name-version = project-config-file) -- properties : a map with all referenced properties (project-name-version <-> project-properties)

 Testing and debugging: